GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 Further evidence of early apostasy in the Church is brought forcefully and particularly to our attention by the manner in which Paul wrote his first letter to the Corinthians.

 In it he testified that there can be no divisions in Christ.
-Rather, he said, “...
-I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment.”
-(1 Cor.
-1:10.)
+Rather, he said, “… I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment.” ([[1 Corinthians 1.10|1 Cor.
+1:10]].)

 Some of the denominations which developed during the very early years of Christianity were these: